 Lion Rock was incorporated pursuant to the Canada Business Corporations Act on March 20, 1998.
 On August 11, 2020, the Company continued from being incorporated under Canadian federal jurisdiction to being incorporated under the Business Corporations Act of British Columbia.
-The head office, principal address, and registered and records office of the Company is Suite 1680 - 200 Burrard Street, Vancouver, British Columbia, V6C 3L6.
+The Company is listed on the TSX Venture Exchange ("TSX-V") in Canada with the symbol "ROAR".
+The Company is in the business of acquiring, exploring, developing and evaluating mineral resource properties.
 The Company changed its name from King's Bay Resources Corp. to Lion Rock Resources Inc. on July 7, 2022.